malakzaidi/Frontend_Digital_Banking_Angular_Spring/README.md

 # 🌐 Digital Banking Application (Spring Boot & Angular) 💰

-Welcome to the **Digital Banking Application**, a modern, full-stack web application designed to manage customers, bank accounts, and transactions.
-This project features a robust backend built with **Spring Boot** and a dynamic frontend developed with **Angular**.
-It provides a secure and user-friendly platform for performing banking operations such as customer management, account handling, and transaction processing.
+Welcome to the **Digital Banking Application**, a comprehensive, full-stack web application designed to provide complete banking operations management.
+This project features a robust backend built with **Spring Boot** and a dynamic frontend developed with **Angular**, integrated with advanced security, audit systems, and data visualization capabilities.

 ---